Research Study

 • A shift in importance from the supply curve to the future demand curve has likely emerged: Modeling bitcoin via a demand-side method, although sensitive to the implied network adoption rate, delivers a potentially useful framework for the ascension of a new, digital store of value coming into fruition this decade.
 Indeed, in our view, bitcoin’s adoption curve is likely to be one of the most important drivers of value accrual over the coming years.

-The information herein was prepared by Fidelity Digital Asset Services, LLC (“FDAS LLC”), Fidelity Digital Assets, Ltd (“FDA LTD”), and Fidelity Digital Assets Ireland Limited ("FDA Ireland").
+The information herein was prepared by Fidelity Digital Assets, National Association (“FDA, NA”) and Fidelity Digital Assets, Ltd (“FDA, LTD”).
 It is for informational purposes only and is not intended to constitute a recommendation, investment advice of any kind, or an offer to buy or sell any asset.
 Perform your own research and consult a qualified advisor to see if digital assets are an appropriate investment option.

-Custody and trading of digital assets are provided by Fidelity Digital Asset Services, LLC, which is chartered as a limited purpose trust company by the New York State Department of Financial Services to engage in virtual currency business (NMLS ID 1773897) ("FDAS LLC").
-FDA LTD and FDA Ireland rely on FDAS LLC for these services.
-FDA LTD is registered with the Financial Conduct Authority under the U.K.’s Money Laundering Regulations.
-The Financial Ombudsman Service and the Financial Services Compensation Scheme do not apply to the cryptoasset activities carried on by FDA LTD. FDA Ireland is incorporated in Ireland as a private limited company and provides certain virtual asset services described in the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2021.
-FDA Ireland is registered with the Central Bank of Ireland for anti-money laundering and countering the financing of terrorism (AML/CFT) purposes only (C526991).
+Custody and trading of digital assets are provided by FDA, NA, which is a national trust bank.
+FDA, LTD relies on FDA, NA for these services.
+FDA, LTD is registered with the Financial Conduct Authority under the U.K.’s Money Laundering Regulations.
+The Financial Ombudsman Service and the Financial Services Compensation Scheme do not apply to the cryptoasset activities carried on by FDA, LTD.

 To the extent this communication constitutes a financial promotion in the U.K., it is issued only to, or directed only at, persons who are: (i) investment professionals within the meaning of Article 19 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "FPO"); (ii) high net worth companies and certain other entities falling within Article 49 of the FPO; and (iii) any other persons to whom it may lawfully be communicated.